3 Juno: Characteristics

 Juno is one of the larger asteroids, perhaps tenth by size and containing approximately 1% the mass of the entire asteroid belt.
 It is the second-most-massive S-type asteroid after 15 Eunomia.
-Even so, Juno has only 3% the mass of Ceres.
+Even so, Juno has only 3% the mass of the largest asteroid, Ceres.
 The orbital period of Juno is 4.36578 years.

 Amongst S-type asteroids, Juno is unusually reflective, which may be indicative of distinct surface properties.
 This high albedo explains its relatively high apparent magnitude for a small object not near the inner edge of the asteroid belt.
 Juno can reach +7.5 at a favourable opposition, which is brighter than Neptune or Titan, and is the reason for it being discovered before the larger asteroids Hygiea, Europa, Davida, and Interamnia.
-At most oppositions, however, Juno only reaches a magnitude of around +8.7—only just visible with binoculars—and at smaller elongations a 3 in telescope will be required to resolve it.
+At most oppositions, however, Juno only reaches a magnitude of around +8.7—only just visible with binoculars—and at smaller elongations a 3 in telescope is required to resolve it.
 It is the main body in the Juno family.

 Juno was originally considered a planet, along with 1 Ceres, 2 Pallas, and 4 Vesta.
-In 1811, Schröter estimated Juno to be as large as 2290 km in diameter.
+In 1811, Johann Schröter estimated Juno to be as large as 2290 km in diameter.
 All four were reclassified as asteroids as additional asteroids were discovered.
 Juno's small size and irregular shape preclude it from being designated a dwarf planet.

 Juno orbits at a slightly closer mean distance to the Sun than Ceres or Pallas.
 Its orbit is moderately inclined at around 12° to the ecliptic, but has an extreme eccentricity, greater than that of Pluto.
 This high eccentricity brings Juno closer to the Sun at perihelion than Vesta and further out at aphelion than Ceres.
-Juno had the most eccentric orbit of any known body until 33 Polyhymnia was discovered in 1854, and of asteroids over 200 km in diameter only 324 Bamberga has a more eccentric orbit.
+It had the most eccentric orbit of any known body until 33 Polyhymnia was discovered in 1854, and of asteroids over 200 km in diameter only 324 Bamberga has a more eccentric orbit.

 Juno rotates in a prograde direction with an axial tilt of approximately 50°.
 The maximum temperature on the surface, directly facing the Sun, was measured at about 293 K on 2 October 2001.
 Taking into account the heliocentric distance at the time, this gives an estimated maximum temperature of 301 K (+28 °C) at perihelion.

 Spectroscopic studies of the Junonian surface permit the conclusion that Juno could be the progenitor of chondrites, a common type of stony meteorite composed of iron-bearing silicates such as olivine and pyroxene.
 Infrared images reveal that Juno possesses an approximately 100 km-wide crater or ejecta feature, the result of a geologically young impact.

-Based on MIDAS infrared data using the Hale telescope, an average radius of 135.7±11 was reported in 2004.
+Based on Mid-Infrared Asteroid Spectroscopy (MIDAS) data using the Hale Telescope, an average radius of 135.7 ± 11 km was reported in 2004.